wordplay-workshop/modern/index.md

     title: Overview
     text: >+

-      **Date and time**: TBD <br />
+      **Date and time**: August 2024, exact date TBD <br />

-      **Location**: TBD
+      **Location**: Bangkok, Thailand

       **Virtual links**: TBD <br />

       This workshop focused on exploring the utility of interactive narratives, think everything from classic text-adventures like [Zork](http://textadventures.online/play/?story=http%3A%2F%2Fwww.ifarchive.org%2Fif-archive%2Fgames%2Fhugo%2Fhugozork.hex) to modern [Twine](https://twinery.org/) games, to fill a role as the learning environments of choice for language-based tasks including but not limited to storytelling.
-A few previous iterations of this workshop took place very successfully with hundreds of attendees, at NeurIPS 2018 and NeurIPS 2020.
+A few previous iterations of this workshop took place very successfully with hundreds of attendees, at NeurIPS 2018, NeurIPS 2020, & NAACL 2022.
 Since then, the community of people working in this area has rapidly increased.
 This workshop aims to be a centralized place where all researchers involved across a breadth of fields can interact and learn from each other.
 Furthermore, it will act as a showcase to the wider NLP/RL/Game communities on interactive narrative's place as a learning environment.
 The program will feature a collection of invited talks in addition to contributed talks and posters from each of these sections of the interactive narrative community and the wider NLP and RL communities.  <br />

       We like all things: